archive-for-processing/processing-forked-libraries/README.md

 This library tool gives you direct access to the 3D geometry and the textures of these files through processing's PShape class.

 ## Installation
 Download the zipped SeeneLib [here](https://github.com/BenVanCitters/SeeneLib---Processing-Library/raw/master/distribution/SeeneLib-1/download/SeeneLib-1.zip) and extract it into the 'libraries' folder where your processing sketches are saved.
 Once you have done that choose Sktch->Import Library…->SeeneLib and you're ready to get started!

+## Compatibility
+This Library works best in Processing 2.1+ and won't run on 1.5.1.
+This library has no special class for storing or displaying 3D meshes and so it uses PShape objects.
+There was a bug in processing 2.0… that caused PShapes that have 3D data to become smashed into 2 dimensions and so sketches running in 2.0… will need to extract the data from the PShape as demonstrated in the 'ShapeData' example in order to have proper access the data.

 ## Seene for iOS
-Seene is a fantastic app created by [Obvious Engineering](http://obviousengine.com/) and can be obtained from the iTunes store [here](https://itunes.apple.com/gb/app/seene/id698878590?ls=1&mt=8)
+Seene is a fantastic app created by [Obvious Engineering](http://obviousengine.com/) to quickly and easily generate realistic 3D surfaces from the world around us and can be obtained from the iTunes store [here](https://itunes.apple.com/gb/app/seene/id698878590?ls=1&mt=8).